protomaps/PMTiles/spec/v3/spec.md

 The number of entries in the root directory and in the leaf directories is left to the implementation and can vary depending on what the writer has optimized for (cost, bandwidth, latency, etc.).
 However, the size of the header plus the compressed size of the root directory MUST NOT exceed 16384 bytes to allow latency-optimized clients to retrieve the root directory in its entirety.
 Therefore, the **maximum compressed size of the root directory is 16257 bytes** (16384 bytes - 127 bytes).
 A sophisticated writer might need several attempts to optimize this.

+It is discouraged to create an archive with more than one level of leaf directories.
+If you are implementing a writer and discover this need, please open an issue.

 ### 4.1 Directory Entries